 We codified and enhanced these policies by drafting and advocating for the Kansas HOPE Act, the most comprehensive welfare reform legislation passed by any state in the country.
 Kansas has chosen to promote employment and personal responsibility, offering support along the way, as people learn how to thrive instead of just survive.
-It has been my honor to provide this testimony to you.
-Thank you.
+Thank you for the opportunity to share the Kansas Model for welfare reform and recommendations for positive changes to these programs.